ThePhD/sol2/docs/source/api/usertype.rst

 inheritance + overloading
 -------------------------

-While overloading is supported regardless of `inheritance<inheritance>` caveats or not, the current version of Sol has a first-match, first-call style of overloading when it comes to inheritance.
-Put the functions with the most derived arguments first to get the kind of matching you expect.
+While overloading is supported regardless of inheritance caveats or not, the current version of Sol has a first-match, first-call style of overloading when it comes to inheritance.
+Put the functions with the most derived arguments first to get the kind of matching you expect or cast inside of an intermediary C++ function and call the function you desire.

 traits
 ------